FazeelUsmani/reimagined-memory/README.md

 # reimagined-memory

-This file includes my final year project.
+This file includes the advancements in image engineering.
+Starting with a normal 90° image to a vertical panorama and at present a 360° image.

 Name: Fazeel Usmani
 Roll No: 2451-14-737-036